JDRedding/RDG-MFE-Q/_math/RDGA.md

   - Check for forbidden singularities or discontinuities on \( \mathcal{S}_R \).
   - If present and not allowed, mark configuration as inadmissible.

+### Inequalities and Side‑Constraints

+Not all geometric constraints are polynomial equalities.
+RDGA tracks non‑degeneracy conditions as side‑constraints:

+- \( r > 0 \) (circle radius)
+- \( A \neq B \) (line defined by two distinct points)
+- direction vectors nonzero
+- determinant ≠ 0 (invertible transforms)

+These are stored separately from the ideal \( I_R \) and evaluated during Q‑layer admissibility checks.

 ### 9.3 Q‑flags

 Q‑layer can annotate each relation \( R \) with flags: